Test credentials

-Automatic distribution of test credentials, test credentials using 2FA
+Automatic distribution of credentials

 Travis Anderson avatar